-FRONT DOOR HANDLE: The front door allows you to load wood into your stove; a fixed handle allows you to operate the front door and allows you to latch the front door closed.
-To open the door, lift the handle to the 10 o'clock position and pull the door.
-To latch the door, push the door closed tightly then turn the handle to the 7 o'clock position.
+FRONT DOOR HANDLE: A fixed handle is provided to operate the front loading door.
+The 10 o'clock position is open; the 7 o'clock position is closed.
 Pull on the door handle to make sure it is properly latched.